 I know what you’re thinking – well what about Resolve or even an editorial application like Premiere Pro?

-Those are good options but I think there is a even more streamlined workflow that doesn’t involve a dedicated color grading app or a editorial app but uses a transcoding application.
+Those are good options but I think there is an even more streamlined workflow that doesn’t involve a dedicated color grading app or an editorial app but uses a transcoding application.

 My transcoding application of choice?
 Adobe Media Encoder.